Review by Solandia

 As much as I love the deck, it is all of the extras in the boxed set that really make this commemorative edition shine.
 The set includes Stuart R. Kaplan's book The Artwork and Times of Pamela Colman Smith.
 This book discusses the work that she did over the course of her lifetime and it contains pictures on almost every page.
 She created illustrations for many illustrious authors, including Bram Stoker, W. B. Yeats and J. M. Barrie, as well as publishing her own writings and artwork.
 While many people may only be familiar with her work from the Rider-Waite tarot deck, she created many other works of art over her lifetime and it was really interesting to have a chance to become more familiar with her other creative endeavors.

 Arthur Edward Waite's book The Pictorial Key to the Tarot is also included.
 There is a laminated booklet with three different tarot spreads, a 5-card love spread, a 3-card relationship spread and the woven spread, which is a Celtic cross variation.
 Rounding out the set, there is a 5" x 7" photo of Pamela Colman Smith, three 5" x 7" reproductions of her artwork and six color postcards featuring her artwork.

 Whether you are a tarot collector, a Pamala Colman Smith enthusiast, an art historian or a tarot reader looking for a fabulous new deck, the Smith-Waite commemorative set is sure to please.

-See the card images of Smith-Waite Tarot Centennial Edition Deck or find out the details.
+See card images from the Smith-Waite Tarot Centennial Edition Deck